tunahan-oguz/UncertaintyAwareMultiClassSegmentation/README.md

 ```

 Optional command line arguments of segtest.py:
---vis True if you want to see the generated masks and uncertainty maps by model, False (default) to just calculate the metrics.
+- --vis True if you want to see the generated masks and uncertainty maps by model, False (default) to just calculate the metrics.

 ## Acknowledgements

-We would like to thank the authors of U-Net, Attention U-Net, and UA-Net for their contributions to the field of deep learning for image segmentation, which greatly inspired this work.
+We would like to thank the authors of, UA-Net for their contributions to the field of deep learning for image segmentation, which greatly inspired this work.

 <!-- ## Citation